 In this podcast, Ricardo continues to talk about the types of relationships between the activities in the schedule.
 Today he tackles the Finish-to-Finish and the Start-to-Finish types.
-At the end, he leaves a great tip.
+In the end, he leaves a great tip.

 In this first podcast of two, Ricardo talks about the types of relationships between the activities in the schedule.
 It's a simple concept but a lot of people do not fully understand when putting it into practice.
 This week, Ricardo explains when to use the Finish-to-Start and Start-to-Start links.
 Next week, he will talk about the remaining two types, the End-to-End, and Start-to-Finish.